Women's Curling at the Winter Olympics: Schedule, rosters, how to watch

 You can also keep up-to-date on how to watch every women’s and mixed gender event using On Her Turf’s official guide to the Winter Games.

-Complete Schedule for the Women’s Curling Tournament at the 2022 Winter Olympics:
+Complete Schedule and Results from Women’s Curling at the 2022 Winter Olympics:

 |Curling Event